robsontenorio/lighthouse-docs/docs/getting-started-tutorial.md

 <br />

-1. Write a schema acording GraphQL specification;
+1. Write a schema according GraphQL specification;
 1. Decorate it with some built-in Lighthouse directives;
-1. You have a fully GraphQL API in a few minutes;
+1. You have a GraphQL API in a few minutes;

 <br />